tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

     AssertionError: >sp|P01090|2SS2_BRANA Napin-2 OS=Brassica napus PE=2 SV=2

 What, back at square one again?
 As mentioned previously, regular expressions can be painful and should only be used as a last resort.
-Note that this example also highlights why it is important to have tests.
+This also exemplifies why it is important to have tests.
 Sometimes you think you make an innocuous change, but instead things just fall apart.